 The advantages of a blowdown vessel over a blowdown pit are:

 - They are fraction of the cost and size, of a blowdown pit

 - Low maintenance solution for the replacement of blowdown pits

 - Safe- no cover plate to lift or open area for staff to fall into

 - Dissipates heat more readily

-The blowdown vessel can also designed to safely handle continuous blowdown, blowdown from level control chambers and level gauge glasses.
-It can also accommodate other high pressure drains providing it has been sized to do so.
+The blowdown vessel is also designed to safely handle continuous blowdown, blowdown from level control chambers and level gauge glasses.
+It can also accommodate other high pressure drains providing the size is correct.